HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 3-9

-Planting blue creeping phlox is a great way to create a lovely ground cover that will cascade beautifully over rocks and walls.
+Planting blue creeping phlox is a great way to create a lovely ground cover.
+These cascade beautifully over rocks and walls.

 37. Blue Dwarf Iris